 The qualification will be graded and certificated on a nine-grade scale from 9 to 1 using the total mark across all three papers where 9 is the highest grade.
 Individual papers are not graded.
 At Higher Level grades 9-4 are available, whilst at Foundation level grades 5-1 are available.

-All 7 classrooms in the Maths department are equipped with interactive whiteboards.
-Students access to the online programs My Maths, Mathswatch and Mathletics so that they can continue their learning outside the classroom.
+All 7 classrooms in the Maths department are equipped with Clevertouch interactive whiteboards.
+All students have access to the online program Mathswatch so that they can continue their learning outside the classroom.

 Support websites for revision etc: